quangtn/LifeGroup_ionic/README.md

 When the user click on it he will see the Prayer Request screen but on read only mode with the details from the Prayer Request.
 ##PrayerRequest Types (separate screen)
 ##Venues (separate screen)

+Venues to be private or public or per usual places of meeting

 ##Events (separate screen)

+Special once of events between groups or Churches

 ##Meetings (separate screen)
+Meetings like Prayer Meetings etc.

 ## Print (Options on various screens)
+Printing of Prayer Requests for groups or Churches.
 ## Donations
+Accepting of Donations for ongoing support of software.

 Donation is the way the website is maintained, when churches and users feel it is worth using they should give donations for sustaining the site.